☎ Call Today

 Interviews with Witnesses and Associates

 Investigators often speak with employees, business partners, or family members to gather information about financial practices.
 Statements made during these interviews can be used in court, even if they were not intended to be incriminating.
-Legal representation ensures that all communications are handled carefully to avoid self-incrimination.
+Legal representation makes sure all communications are handled carefully to avoid self-incrimination.

 Collaboration with Federal Prosecutors